Altairch95/Exocystosis_Image_Analysis/README.md

  ```

 The test is composed by 5 raw images located in the *input/pict_images/* folder.
 By running the test,
-you should visualize on the terminal all the log of the image processing and image analysis steps.
+you should visualize on the terminal all the *log* of the image processing and image analysis steps.
 You
-can also get track about the program steps in the *log.txt* file.
+can also track it on the *log.txt* file.

-You can check that the results are generated and saved in the *output/* folder with different sub-folders:
+The results are generated and saved in the *output/* folder with different sub-folders:
 <ul>
     <li>images: contains the processed images.</li>
     <li>spots: contains the data from spot detection on your PICT images.</li>